The Great Lakes Collection

 Lisa finds herself unaccountably attracted to her vagabond protégé and irresistibly entangled in the lives of the other people she meets at the community center.
 Before she knows how to stop it, her one small service project snowballs into an extraordinary Christmas ministry that just may change her life forever.

 If you read Snow Angels, you might remember Pastor Micah Neresen from The Blessed Church of the Sacred Lamb and Holy Lion.
-He’s about to meet his match in “Real Religion”, the second book in my Great Lakes series.
+He’s about to meet his match in Hope for the Holidays, the third book in my Great Lakes series.
 Carrie Parker is a new broom at the Unity Plenkiss Community Center, and she’s gonna sweep him right off his feet.